 Tokyo is an expensive city, and when the hotels charge per person, instead of per room, you can imagine how things add up when you add three kids to the bill.
-One way to offset these costs is by booking an airbnb, which we really enjoyed during our trip, but when it came to Disney, we wanted to have the Disney experience, so we booked our stay at the Tokyo Disney Celebration Hotel.
+One way to offset these costs is by booking an airbnb, which we really enjoyed during the rest of our trip to Japan.
+But when it came to Disney, we wanted to have the Disney experience, so we booked our stay at the Tokyo Disney Celebration Hotel.

 Tokyo Disney Celebration Hotel